curtwelch/RoboND-Rover-Project/writeup.md

 Below that is a green bar from the middle to the right.
 That's the throttle setting.
 And a red bar, from the middle to the late.
 That's the brake value.
 It's a simple visual indication of what the rover is doing with the throttle and brake.

-The angle of the blue tapozoid box of the "best path" code, is basically what the steering is set to.
+The angle of the blue trapezoid box of the "best path" code, is basically what the steering is set to.
 Since the there is no mehanical delay in setting the steering angle (as there would be in a real rover), there is no control problem here.
 The control softare can instantly set the setting to anything it wants and it does.
 This creates a sickening behavior to watch howevert as it jerks the wheel all over the place randomly -- very unnatural like, but perfectly valid for this simulation.

-In fact, however, I set the steeting to HALF of the path ahead value.
+In fact, however, I set the starting to HALF of the path ahead value.
 Setting the same value creates an oversteering and oscillation effect.
 Setting it to half solves that.

 ##### Rocks